vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 _Bhagavān_ is declared in the Upaniṣads to be Himself the means (_upāya_) of attaining Him.
 The ways of _bhakti_ and _prapatti_ are indicated for winning His grace.
 The adoption of these [^46] *ways is the result of the great ripening of meritorious deeds (done in the past ) and, even for this, _Bhagavān_, who has the ability to create everything, is Himself the cause.

+[^46]:
+These ways: The commentary Sārāsvādinī says that the Sanskrit   word Gati does not mean here ways or _upāya_s but forms of knowledge.